Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    ```

    > [!NOTE]
-   > A callback set with `setReadValueRequestCallback()` function overwrites any previously set `ReadValueRequestCallback` on this characteristic.
+   > A callback set with `setReadValueRequestCallback()` overwrites any previously set `ReadValueRequestCallback` on this characteristic.

-6. To register the callback called when a client writes a value of the characteristic of the local GATT server, create the callback function and pass it as an argument to the `setWriteValueRequestCallback()` method called on the characteristic object.
+6. To register the callback called when a client writes a value of the characteristic of the local GATT server, create the callback and pass it as an argument to `setWriteValueRequestCallback()` method called on the characteristic object.
    ```
    var characteristicWriteRequestCallback = function(clientAddress, value, offset, replyRequired) {
       console.log(clientAddress + " requested to write characteristic's value: " + value +